kibetamos/urlshortener/README.md

 # urlshortener
 This is a python Django  project which shortens URL

-# urlshortener
-This is a python Django  project which shortens URL
+# steps of setting up
+Enable a virtual environment

-# urlshortener
+# Running it
-This is a python Django  project which shortens URL